xvik/gradle-quality-plugin/src/doc/docs/tool/checkstyle.md

 contains all possible checks, but some of them are disabled (note that some checkstyle rules are opposite and never intended to be used together).
 Uncomment check to enable it.

+!!! warning
+    Checkstyle 10 requires java 11 or above.
+In order to preserve java 8 compatibility, plugin would automatically switch to [backport](https://checkstyle.org/#Backport).
+    Such backport is loaded from *custom repository* (limited to checkstyle only!).
+    You'll see a warning in logs about backport activation.
+    If required, this behaviour could be disabled with `quality.checkstyleBackport` configuration option.

 !!! note ""
     In case you will use a custom config: checkstyle config must describe all used rules.
 So when new version release with new rules, config must be manually updated to add new rules (otherwise they would not be used).